Omikhleia/room.js-bot/README.md

 Installation steps are straightforward:

 1. `yarn install`
-2. User environment variables and/or create a `.env` file to customize the bot's configuration.
+2. Use environment variables and/or create a `.env` file to customize the bot's configuration.
 Read carefully `.env.development` for examples and explanations.
 3. `yarn start`

 The bot should connect to your game and enter your world, in the room it previously left.

 To kill the bot, hit Ctrl-C or send a SIGINT or SIGTERM signal to its process.
-These are intercepted to ensure a grateful exit and saving persistent data (see below).
+These are intercepted to ensure a graceful exit and saving persistent data (see below).

 ## Configuration